-We combined the best of our threat scanning capabilities with industry leaders in spam and virus protection.
-Before a message enters your mailbox, it undergoes four independent, threat blocking scans:
+We combined the best of our threat scanning capabilities with industry leaders in anti spam and virus protection.
+Before a message enters your mailbox, it undergoes four independent, threat blocking scans to identify spam:

 Threats blocked by Gateway